Werify/account-android/README.md

 Id-Android SDK supports Android 5.1+.

-## Using FId-Android SDK in your application
+## Using Id-Android SDK in your application

 Add this in your build.gradle